Seven Nation Army: Critical reception

 "Seven Nation Army" received widespread critical acclaim.
 Heather Phares of AllMusic described it as a "breathtaking opener" to the album Elephant, and Bram Teltelman of Billboard suggested that "adventurous rock programmers might want to join the 'Army.
 In particular, "Seven Nation Armys central riff has been the subject of praise since the song's release.
 A writer for Rolling Stone described it as the best riff of the 2000s decade, and Rebecca Schiller of NME wrote that the riff is "the most maddeningly compulsive bassline of the decade, and not even actually played on a bass guitar".
-Critics also praised Meg White's drumming—a "hypnotic thud" according to Tom Maginnis of AllMusic.
+Critics also praised Meg's drumming—a "hypnotic thud" according to Tom Maginnis of AllMusic.
 Teltelman described the drumming as "simple but effective", and Phares said it was "explosively minimal".
 Critics also distinguished the song from the White Stripes' other work.
 According to Teltelman, "Seven Nation Army" represented an effort to "defy categorization", especially the garage rock label that had been attributed to the band.
 He further wrote that it was "much more of a straightforward rock song" than the band's 2002 single "Fell in Love with a Girl".
-Phares found "Seven Nation Army", along with "The Hardest Button to Button", to "deliver some of the fiercest blues-punk" of any song by the White Stripes.
+Phares found "Seven Nation Army" to "deliver some of the fiercest blues-punk" of any song by the White Stripes.

+"Seven Nation Army" won the Grammy Award for Best Rock Song at the 46th Annual Grammy Awards in addition to being nominated for Best Rock Performance by a Duo or Group with Vocal.
+In 2003, it was ranked number three on Pazz & Jop based on music critics' votes, and listed as the number-one song of the year on the 2003 KROQ Top 106.7.
+Consequence of Sound, Paste and Stereogum all named "Seven Nation Army" as the White Stripes' best song.
+Critics ranked "Seven Nation Army" among the best tracks of the 2000s decade; it appeared on NMEs, Rolling Stones, WFNX's, and Pitchforks retrospective lists, and it was placed at number one on Consequence of Sounds "Top 50 Songs of the Decade".